Dataway¶

 Dataway Installation¶

-- New Dataway
+- Create Dataway

 Info

-The binding address is the Dataway gateway address, which must be filled in as a complete HTTP address, such as http(s)://1.2.3.4:9528
+The binding address is the Dataway gateway address, which must include the full HTTP address, such as http(s)://1.2.3.4:9528

 - Install Dataway